Trijet

 A trijet is a jet aircraft powered by three jet engines.
 In general, passenger airline trijets are considered to be second-generation jet airliners, due to their innovative engine locations, in addition to the advancement of turbofan technology.
 Trijets are more efficient than quadjets, but not as efficient as twinjets, which replaced trijets as larger and more reliable turbofan engines became available.

+Types still in production

+The Dassault Falcon 7X/8X and the Dassault Falcon 900 are the only civilian trijets in production and the Chengdu J-36 is the only military trijet in production.